-- (ii) invest in additional manufacturing capability in order to provide backup for the production of our humanized surfactant drug product and to scale up to meet clinical and commercial needs as they expand. - (iii) invest in additional general and administrative resources primarily to support our business development initiatives, financial systems and controls and management information technologies. - (iv) invest in marketing and commercialization management infrastructure to manage the strategic relationships with our collaborative partners for the launch of Surfaxin, if approved, and the execution of our "Discovery/Surfaxin" worldwide marketing strategy.
+- (ii) invest in and support a long-term manufacturing strategy that includes utilizing the clinical and commercial supply capabilities of our current contract manufacturer and securing additional manufacturing capability in order to provide backup for the production of our humanized surfactant drug product and to scale up to meet clinical and commercial needs as they expand. - (iii) invest in additional general and administrative resources primarily to support our business development initiatives, financial systems and controls and management information technologies. - (iv) invest in marketing and commercialization management infrastructure to manage the strategic relationships with our collaborative partners for the launch of Surfaxin, if approved, and the execution of our "Discovery/Surfaxin" worldwide marketing strategy.